“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 A moment of silence passed as his audience absorbed that information.
 “The muta-Changeling wanted to wipe out their creators for imprisoning them in the kesrinite and dumping them in space,” Alok continued.
 “Then they would have returned to the Alpha Quadrant and come at us, simply because it’s what they were programmed to do.”

-“It seems to me,” said DeLuca slowly, “that they wanted to create a whole new Dominion.”
+“It seems to me,” said Murphy slowly, “that they wanted to create a whole new Dominion.”

-“Indeed, Captain DeLuca,” spoke up Admiral Haywood for the first time.
+“Indeed, Captain Murphy,” spoke up Admiral Haywood for the first time.
 “The question remains, however, would they have conquered us or consumed us?”

 “Fortunately, we will not have to face that scenario, Admiral,” Alok said, once again in a succinct, matter-of-fact voice.
 “After the last Andromeda crew member was freed, the entity was executed as ordered.”